International Business Machines Corporation [IBM] stock Downgrade by UBS analyst, price target now $124

 UBS have made an estimate for International Business Machines Corporation shares, keeping their opinion on the stock as Sell, with their previous recommendation back on January 11, 2022.
 While these analysts kept the previous recommendation, Goldman raised their target price to Neutral.
 The new note on the price target was released on January 10, 2022, representing the official price target for International Business Machines Corporation stock.
 Previously, the target price had yet another drop from $151 to $145, while Stifel kept a Buy rating on IBM stock.

-International Business Machines Corporation [IBM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.01.
-With this latest performance, IBM shares gained by 5.88% in over the last four-week period, additionally sinking by -1.03% over the last 6 months – not to mention a rise of 1.69% in the past year of trading.
+International Business Machines Corporation [IBM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.23.
+With this latest performance, IBM shares gained by 7.70% in over the last four-week period, additionally plugging by 0.48% over the last 6 months – not to mention a rise of 2.53% in the past year of trading.

 International Business Machines Corporation’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.80 and a Current Ratio set at 0.90.